|Quick Facts: Technical Writers|

 |Short-term on-the-job training|

-Technical writers, also called technical communicators, prepare instruction manuals, journal articles, and other supporting documents to communicate complex and technical information more easily.
-They also develop, gather, and disseminate technical information among customers, designers, and manufacturers.
+Technical writers prepare instruction manuals, how-to guides, journal articles, and other supporting documents to communicate complex and technical information more easily.

-Most technical writers work full time in offices.
-Although technical writers work in a variety of industries, they are concentrated in the computer and engineering industries.
+Most technical writers work full time.
+Although technical writers work in a variety of industries, they are concentrated in the computer and management, scientific, and technical industries.

 Compare the job duties, education, job growth, and pay of technical writers with similar occupations.